 Memorializing the Deal

-Our business and healthcare law firm represents healthcare providers with regard to contracts and transactions, including the following:
+Our health law firm represents medical practices, physicians and other healthcare providers with regard to contracts and transactions, including the following:

 - Health plan and other third party payer contracts

 - Employment contracts (non-compete agreements, non-solicitation agreements, severance agreements)

 - Agreements that protect intellectual property and proprietary interests (non-disclosure agreements, licensing agreements, exclusive rights agreements)

 Because no two transactions are alike, undue reliance upon form contracts purchased from Zoom or obtained on the internet can be a costly mistake for the unwary.
 Every meaningful business contract should be properly memorialized in a written contract negotiated and drafted by a lawyer with experience in this area of law, according to the particular needs and objectives of the business.